dmBots/dm-tools/USB2FDCAN/上位机/README.en.md

    ```

 #### Version Update Notes
+- **[v2.1.4.2] - 2025.11.5**
+   ##### Major Updates:
+   - Supports gsusb firmware
+   - CANOpen-related interfaces are initially hidden and will be displayed after checking the "CANOpen" checkbox in the settings interface.
+   - Hardware timestamp sorting is initially disabled; it can be enabled by checking the corresponding checkbox in the settings interface.

 - **[v2.1.4.0] - 2025.11.3**
    ##### Major Updates:
    - Supports CANOpen (EDS dictionary import, SDO read/write, graphical PDO mapping configuration)